lateralblast/modest.archived/README.md

 VirtualBox and VMware Fusion VM creation

 - Can create VMs to speed up the automation of testing new images

+Solaris Zone Creation

+- Asks a set of questions to generate a template and then install a zone

 Solaris 11 AI